egen1um/tic_tac_toe_backend/README.md

-# Tic-Tac-Toe frontend
+# Tic-Tac-Toe backend

 ## Instructions:
 1. Download and unpack everything into local folder.
-2. Run backend via Node.js or Docker.
+2. To run app via Node.js first run 'npm install' in project folder, then start app using 'node app-server.js' command.
+Or create a Docker image and run using Dockerfile.
-3. Set HOST and PORT variables in tic_tac_toe_client.js.
-Default values are 'localhost' and '8080' respectively.
+3. Setup frontend by following instructions(https://github.com/egen1um/tic_tac_toe_frontend).
-4. Tests are written with Jest and located in 'js/\_\_tests\_\_' folder.
+4. Tests are written with Jest and located in '\_\_tests\_\_' folder.
 To run tests first run 'npm install' command in project folder to install Jest dependencies.
 Then run 'npm test' command in project folder.